sUSDe — Risk Report

 The defining stress event for the underlying USDe (see USDe retail report) was also a real test of the sUSDe wrapper layer:

-- Per LlamaRisk’s back-test, during the October 10–11 window specifically, dynamic-cooldown calculations would have dropped cooldown duration to 0 days because liquid coverage actually spiked to 2.43× the 3-day threshold as nervous holders unstaked.
+• Per LlamaRisk’s back-test, during the October 10–11 window specifically, dynamic-cooldown calculations would have driven cooldown duration to its minimum because liquid coverage actually spiked to 2.43× the 3-day threshold as nervous holders unstaked.
 This is the inverse of a bank-run dynamic.
+(That back-test was run against the proposed model, which contemplated a 0-day floor; the mechanism Ethena actually shipped floors at 1 day.)

 What the contracts are doing